Friday, November 4, 2022

 Shame is what a person feels when they are discovered doing something bad.
 When someone makes a mistake and is exposed, they become ashamed.
 So, shame is the lack of a covering for unacceptable behavior and actions.

 For Muslims, shame is more serious and more demeaning than sin.
-The fact of being discovered is more punishable than what the guilty person actually did!
+If others find out about a person’s sin, the guilty party is considered punishable for the shame he or she caused rather than for the sin itself.
 Example: For people to notice that you lack honesty and integrity is more serious than your actual dishonesty!

 In Islam, shame is also a dynamic way to force members of society to fall in line with the group’s behavioral norms and codes.
 Individuals are coerced into complying with what the group dictates.

 Lord God, I am reminded of how Adam and Eve were ashamed when they realized they were naked (Genesis 3:7).
 But you saw that which was more serious than their nudity—their disobedience.
-True, you provided them something to cover themselves with, but you also promised redemption from sin (Genesis 3:15).
+True, you provided them something to cover themselves with, but more importantly, you provided redemption from sin (Genesis 3:15).

 I pray for Muslims to realize the seriousness of sin.
 Help them see that our hearts are sinful and desperately wicked (Jeremiah 17:9).